Chloe-Tu2/Workplace-Safety-PPE-Detection-System/notebooks/README.md

-# Workplace Safety PPE Detection - Notebooks Guide
+# Notebooks Guide

-This folder contains the end-to-end machine learning pipeline for the **Personal Protective Equipment (PPE) Detection System**.
+This folder contains the end-to-end machine learning pipeline for the **Workplace Safety (PPE) Detection System**.
 The project is structured into four sequential notebooks that handle everything from data preparation to real-time inference.

 ---